 - Spelling: If your company name can be easily misspelled, then it can be easily missed too.
 While many people will look online and probably find you if your SEO is right, many others will find out about you through word of mouth so if your domain name sounds a bit too much like something else, they could end up missing you.
 So make sure your domain name is short, easy to spell and easy to remember.

 - Branding potential.
 It’s easier to build credibility and links to branded domains as people will take a yourcompany.uk more seriously than keyword-keyword.uk which looks spammy and isn’t fooling anyone.
 A branded domain can help build trust online and also increase the value of your content.
-When searching for your domain, use an advanced domain search tool like the one we have at 123-reg that allows you to check if the name you want is also available on social media sites.
+When searching for your domain, use a domain search tool like the one we have at 123-reg that allows you to check if your desired name is available.

 - Keywords.
 Having keywords you’re trying to rank for in your domain isn’t as important as it used to be.
 In September 2012, Google released the Exact Match Domain (EMD) update to prevent those poor quality keyword-keyword-keyword.com sites from ranking well simply because they had their main keywords in their domain names.
 So while it can’t hurt to register a domain with a keyword in it, you shouldn’t stress over it.